frame11/VAPy/README.md

 VAPy is intended to provide a simple, highly explicit Python interface to the Voat API.

-While VAPy includes Submission and Comment classes, they are used only as an export option.
-VAPy takes a more functional approach and consists largely of simple functions and methods designed to make is easier for users to chain those functions together in meaningful ways.
+While VAPy makes Submission and Comment classes available, they are used only as an export option.
+VAPy encourages a more functional approach and consists largely of simple functions and methods designed to make is easier for users to chain those functions together in meaningful ways.

 **get_subverse_creation_date(**subverse**)**